3-Dimensional TQFTs From Non-Semisimple Modular Categories: Closed 3-manifold invariants

 \subsection{Renormalized Lyubashenko invariant of closed 3-manifolds}

-For the next step of the construction, we need to consider an ideal $\calI$ in $\calC$ together with a trace $\rmt$ on $\calI$, so let us suppose such a $\rmt$ exists, and let us fix a choice, in case it is not unique.
+For the next step of the construction, we need to fix an ideal $\calI$ in $\calC$ together with a trace $\rmt$ on $\calI$, so let us suppose such a $\rmt$ exists, and let us fix a choice, in case it is not unique.
 This key ingredient allows for the definition of a renormalized invariant of closed bichrome graphs which satisfy a certain admissibility condition.
-Indeed, in order to use the trace $\rmt$, we need a blue edge whose color is an object of $\calI$.
-With this in place, we can define a renormalized Lyubashenko invariant of closed 3-manifolds equipped with admissible closed bichrome graphs.
+Indeed, in order to use the trace $\rmt$, we need a blue edge whose label is an object of $\calI$.
+With this in place, we can define a renormalized Lyubashenko invariant of closed 3-manifolds equipped with embedded admissible closed bichrome graphs.
 Theorems \ref{T:admissible_closed_graph_invariant} and \ref{T:admissible_closed_3-manifold_invariant} prove the existence of such invariants.

-We say a bichrome graph is \textit{closed} if it features no boundary vertex, and we say it is \textit{admissible} if it features a blue edge whose color is an object of $\calI$.
+We say a bichrome graph is \textit{closed} if it features no boundary vertex, and we say it is \textit{admissible} if it features a blue edge whose label is an object of $\calI$.

 \begin{remark} When $\calC$ is semisimple, a bichrome graph is admissible if and only if it is non-empty, because every ideal in $\calC$ coincides with $\calC$ itself.
 Therefore, in that case, we assume the admissibility condition to be void, since for our purposes an empty graph can always be replaced by an unknot with label $\one$. \end{remark}